Asquardian/IrregularWords/Readme.txt

 You should to write all words in AllInclude and Random modes from a capital letter

-Programm was launched of Ubuntu 16.04
+Programm was launched of Ubuntu 18.04.3 LTS